 Form HUD-7015.15, Request for Release of Funds, to their local PIH field staff.
 After the PIH Field Director approves the RROF, the Director sends a completed HUD Form 7015.16 to the PHA, approving the release of funds.
 The PHA must submit the completed Form 7015.16 to HUD; or

-If form HUD-7015.15 is not required because the project converts to Exempt under 24 CFR 58.34, the PHA must submit the RE’s finding of exempt activity with their RAD application.
+If form HUD-7015.15 is not required because the project converts to Exempt under 24 CFR § 58.34, the PHA must submit the RE’s finding of exempt activity with their RAD application.
 A finding of exempt activity is a statement of the result of the RE’s environmental review, and is required even when form HUD-7015.15 is not required.
-A letter from the RE indicating that the project converts to Exempt under 24 CFR 58.34 is sufficient.
+A letter from the RE indicating that the project converts to Exempt under 24 CFR § 58.34 is sufficient.

 Accessibility and Relocation Plan Checklist.
 All owners shall complete and submit the Accessibility and Relocation Plan Checklist provided by HUD.
 The checklist shall include a certification that the relocation plan complies with all applicable HUD requirements, including the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA) and its implementing regulations (49 CFR Part 24) as well as Section 504 of the Rehabilitation Act of 1973 and its implementing regulations (24 CFR §8.23).
 The cost of the relocation must be fully funded in the Development Budget.